Dorothy Hodgkin Fellowship

-This scheme is for excellent scientists in the UK at an early stage of their research career who require a flexible working pattern due to personal circumstances such as parenting or caring responsibilities or health issues.
-Female candidates are particularly invited to apply.
+This scheme is for outstanding scientists in the UK at an early stage of their research career who require a flexible working pattern due to personal circumstances such as parenting or caring responsibilities or health issues.

 Dorothy Hodgkin OM FRS (1910-1994) was awarded the Nobel Prize in Chemistry in 1964 (copyright Godfrey Argent Studio).